Philippines Islands Venomous Snakes and Poisonous Spiders and Other Dangerous Animals and Insects.

 The venom breaks down the body of the prey to make it easier to digest.
 Bitten victims may not even realize that they have been bitten for several hours, depending on the amount of venom introduced through the bite.

-These snakes are very active in the evening and at night.
+These snakes are very active in the evening and at night, and may also be found in trees.

 NB: Never run away from a snake.
 Always retreat calmly so as not to agitate it.
 Always seek medical attention if bitten.